 by Charles Sybert -

-More than 70% of the Fortune 500 companies continue to run business critical application on mainframes.
+More than 70% of the Fortune 500 companies continue to run business critical application on mainframes1.
 Today, the digital age’s insatiable demands for real time data, interactive user experiences, and innovative products weigh heavily upon the insurance technologist’s mind.
 Surveying the application landscape and seeing legacy applications ranging from mainframes to client servers to cobbled together data highways is causing great concern and compounding the the challenge of meeting these demands.

-Technologists are looking towards migrating the mainframes to the cloud, a term first coined in an office park outside of Houston at Netscape’s headquarters in 1996.
+Technologists are looking towards migrating the mainframes to the cloud2, a term first coined in an office park outside of Houston at Netscape’s headquarters in 1996.
 The technology has evolved into cutting-edge applications from those humble beginnings, taking advantage of the near limitless computing, storage, AI, and ML capabilities.
-Not only will the cloud provide the capability to harness the latest technology frameworks, IT costs could drop as much as 50% by taking advantage of cloud application architectures compared to running the mainframes locally.
+Not only will the cloud provide the capability to harness the latest technology frameworks, IT costs could drop as much as 50%3 by taking advantage of cloud application architectures compared to running the mainframes locally.

 Moving the Mainframe to the Cloud